Official state symbol Wyoming State Colors Semi-official (no formal legislative designation; University of Wyoming tradition used statewide)

 What are the state colors of Wyoming?

 Wyoming's traditional state colors are Brown and Gold, derived from the University of Wyoming Cowboys — the state's only four-year public university.
-They have not been formally designated by legislative statute but are universally recognized as Wyoming's color identity across all 23 counties of the Cowboy State.
+They have not been formally designated by statute, but the University of Wyoming has made them familiar across all 23 counties of the Cowboy State.

 What is the HEX code for Wyoming Brown?

-The official HEX code for Wyoming Brown is #492F24, corresponding to Pantone PMS 4625 as standardized by the University of Wyoming's official brand identity program.
+The official HEX code for Wyoming Brown is #492F24, corresponding to Pantone PMS 4625 as standardized by the University of Wyoming's official brand guidelines.

 What is the HEX code for Wyoming Gold?

-The official HEX code for Wyoming Gold is #FFC425, corresponding to Pantone PMS 7549 as standardized by the University of Wyoming's official brand identity program.
+The official HEX code for Wyoming Gold is #FFC425, corresponding to Pantone PMS 7549 as standardized by the University of Wyoming's official brand guidelines.

 Why is Wyoming associated with brown and gold?

 Wyoming's brown and gold association comes entirely from the University of Wyoming Cowboys, founded in 1886 and the state's only four-year public university.
-Because all Wyoming citizens who attend a four-year public university attend UW, the brown-and-gold identity accumulates across generations to become universally recognized statewide.
+Because all Wyoming citizens who attend a four-year public university attend UW, the brown-and-gold association has built up across generations statewide.
 Brown reflects Wyoming's earth-toned high plains landscape and ranching heritage; gold reflects the mineral wealth of Wyoming's energy economy.

 Is Wyoming's brown and gold unique among states?